orstavik/JoiComponents/book/chapter3_lifecycle/Mixin7_LieFi.md

 # Mixin: LieFi

+Todo.
+This should probably not be a mixin, but an element or a function..

 A typical problem for web apps working on a 3g/4g connection, is that the browser is registered as online, but the web connection is nonresponsive.
 We have a LieFi situation.